michaelschwobe/mac-dev-setup/README.md

 echo "source /usr/local/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh" >> ~/.zshrc
 ```

-Restart you’re CLI for this to take effect.
+Restart your CLI for this to take effect.
 Note the `source` command must be **at the end** of `~/.zshrc`.

 ##### Install [node](https://nodejs.org/) (Node via [Homebrew](https://brew.sh/)):